-Figure 14.
-The opening of the ONKALO tunnel in 2007.

 Figure 15.
+The opening of the ONKALO tunnel in winter 2010-2011.

+Figure 16.
 The access tunnel of ONKALO.

 Site characterisation phase

 1983-1999 Site investigations and regulatory reviews

 Countrywide site screening 1983-85

 Preliminary site investigations at five areas 1987-1992

 Detailed site investigations at four areas 1993-1999

 Regulatory reviews in 1986 and 1993

 Environmental impact assessment procedure

 1997 EIA Programme

 20 scoping workshops organised by Posiva in four municipalities

 EIA programme report, February 1998

 Public hearings in four municipalities

 Statements and written opinions to MTI

 1998 Judgement by MTI, November 1998

 1999 EIA Report

 Report, May 1999

 Public hearings in four municipalities

 Statements and written opinions to MTI

 Judgement by MTI, November 1999

-Decision-in-Principle process

-1999 Application for DiP

-DiP application submitted to the Government, May 1999

-EIA report annexed to the application

-2000 Handling of application
+2008 EIA Programme on expanding the capacity of spent nuclear fuel repository

+EIA Programme, May 2008

 Public hearing in Eurajoki municipality

+Statements and written opinions to MEE

+Judgement by MEE, August 2008

+EIA Report

+Report, October 2008

+Public hearing in Eurajoki municipality

-Statements and written opinions to MTI
+Statements and written opinions to MEE

-Preliminary safety appraisal by STUK, January 2000

-Consent statement by Eurajoki municipality, January 2000

-DiP by the Government, December 2000

-2001 Ratification of the DiP by the Parliament, May 2001

-2002 Ratification to expand the DiP for the spent fuel from the $5^{th}$ reactor unit

-2004 Start of construction of the underground rock characterisation facility, ONKALO, with the aim of final confirmation licence of the site suitability

-2012 Planned: Submission of application for the construction licence of the disposal facility
+Judgement by MEE, March 2009

 Table H.13.1.
-Siting of the spent fuel disposal facility.
+Siting of the spent fuel disposal facility in Olkiluoto.

-\ During the EIA procedure and DiP process the statements were issued by the predecessor of MEE, i.e. the Ministry of Trade and Industry, MTI.
+During the EIA procedure and DiP process the statements were issued by the predecessor of MEE, i.e. the Ministry of Trade and Industry, MTI.